4 Reasons Not to Use ACOS as a Sole Measure of Success in Amazon Ads

 ACOS is an important metric for sure, but it is dangerous to make it the sole metric used to define success.
 Our partners who are experiencing the most growth (especially our book publishing partners) implement a nuanced approach to setting and monitoring goals.

 I hope this article helps you, your team, and your company make discerning decisions about your Amazon Ad investments.
-And if you’d like to talk to us about a potential ad management partnership, please reach out by completing our contact form below or scheduling an appointment with our CEO, Franklin Goldberg.
+And if you’d like to talk to us about a potential ad management partnership, please reach out by completing our contact form below.